booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

  - *Cycle time* Is a metreic captured to measure the time it takes from task creation or beginning work to completion.
 Because items on pulled when ready to work, it allows examination of common impediments or elaboration issues that disrupt the flow.

+References:
+Ladas, Corey.
+"Scrum-ban".
+Lean Software Engineering.
+2009

 #Kanban
 *Try Kanban on only the most disciplined teams and when throughput is paramount*

 give a brief description of Kanban, continuous flow, and limiting work in process to raise throughput.
 Talk about how it is a very advanced technique reserved for the most disciplined teams.